-My current role is Support Staff Training and Development Officer.
+My current role is the Support Staff Training and Development Officer.
 This role includes many responsibilities including Team Leader for a team of approximately 30 TAs and HLTAs.
 It includes:

-- organising, delivering and co-ordinating training for the team via weekly staff meetings and INSET days.
+- organising, delivering and coordinating training for the team via weekly staff meetings and INSET days.

-- coordinating Phase Shadowing for the team so that they can gain insight into other phases within school.
+- coordinating Phase Shadowing for the team so that they can gain insight into other phases within the school.

 - carrying out Performance Management meetings and reviews.

 - observing all TAs and giving them written feedback.

 - working with my team to develop performance descriptors to clarify our assessments when grading TAs.
 This work is ongoing and will be revisited regularly.

 I am a Student Coordinator throughout the school.
 This includes supporting Teacher Training Students, TA students and school students on work experience as well as other volunteers.
 I am the Work-Based Mentor for all of our Teacher Training Students and carry out regular meetings with them.
 I also liaise with class teachers about the students’ progress.
 We accept a lot of TA students from local colleges and I coordinate their placements as well as work experience placements and other volunteers.
 Part of this role is carrying out their induction and checking that we adhere to our safeguarding procedures.
 This role was previously undertaken by the Deputy Head.